Flag desecration: United States

+Donald Trump at a "Roundtable on ANTIFA", "We took the freedom of speech away because that's been through the courts, and the courts said, You have freedom of speech.
+But what has happened is when they burn a flag, it agitates and irritates crowds, I've never seen anything like it, on both sides, and you end up with riots.
+So we're going on that basis.
+We're looking at it, not from the freedom of speech, which I always felt strongly about, but never passed the courts.
+This is what they do, when you burn an American flag, you incite tremendous violence."

 During a rally in June 2020, president Donald Trump told supporters that he believed flag burning would be punishable by one year of imprisonment.
-In August 2025, Trump signed an executive order directing the Justice Department to prosecute flag burners with acts of harm unrelated to the First Amendment, such as incitement of riots.
-However, the executive order he signed has not banned flag burning.
+In August 2025, Trump signed Executive Order 14341 directing the Justice Department to prosecute flag burners with acts of harm unrelated to the First Amendment, such as incitement of riots.
+However, the executive order he signed has failed to ban flag burning.